juliojimenez/hash/docs/TESTING.md

 ### Viewing Results

-1. Go to your GitHub repository
+1. Go to GitHub repository
 2. Click the "Actions" tab
 3. See test results for each push/PR
 4. Click on a specific run to see detailed output for each test